-My most recent project is revisting calendars and time management.
-IBM Timeflash is a novel site that let’s users share, discover, and connect around events with professionsals.
+This project is revisting calendars and time management.
+IBM Timeflash is a novel site that let’s users share, discover, and connect around events with professionals.
 We call Timeflash a microcalendar because the notion of microblogging was our model for the user interaction in Timeflash.
 Users can add new events to their event stream within a single textbox.
 We parse event data from text and post a structured event to the event stream of the user.
 Events can be discovered through subscriptions to other users, and users can copy / add events from other users to their own time stream.
-Check out my recent publications on Timeflash (fka Timely).

 SocialBlue (fka Beehive)